Mariah Carey Congratulates Nick Cannon On Birth Of Son, Not Cut Out For Reality

 — billboard (@billboard) February 23, 2017

-Unfortunately for Carey, weeping likely did endure after her horrendous NYE performance. at the ball drop event in New York City.
-Carey is not ready to admit to any fault during the performance and continues to blame everyone else for the embarrassing appearance.
-An interview given this week by Mariah to Rolling Stone makes it evident that the superstar is washing her hands of the errors that occurred and that producers are still to blame.
+Unfortunately for Carey, weeping likely did occur after her horrendous NYE performance at the ball drop event in New York City.
+Carey is not ready to admit to any fault during the performance and continues to blame everyone else for the embarrassing situation.
+An interview given this week by Mariah to Rolling Stone makes it evident that the superstar is washing her hands of the errors that occurred, adding that the producers are still to blame.

 “I used to get upset by things.
 This was out of my control, and had everything not been such a total chaotic mess, then I would have been able to make something happen.
 Even the dancers should have stopped dancing and helped me off the f—ing stage.
 I’m sorry.
 It was a mess, and I blame everybody, and I blame myself for not leaving after rehearsal.”

-The diva remained onstage for three songs, despite having difficulty with her earpiece throughout.
+The diva remained onstage for three songs despite having difficulty with her earpiece.
 Carey goes on to explain why people who aren’t in the business would not understand what she’s saying about the disaster and then admits she would never survive at a desk job in the real world.

 “It’s just something where if I can’t explain it to the entire world, then they’re not going to understand it, because it’s not what they do.
 Just like I wouldn’t understand somebody who had a desk job and how to do that.
 I couldn’t.
 I literally am incapable of being in the real world and surviving.”

 It would be interesting to see the diva take on a desk job for a week or two.
 Now that would be a fantastic reality series.
-Mariah’s own recently- aired reality series Mariah’s World offered a glimpse behind the scenes of the star’s Vegas residency and recent world tour and also was responsible for uncovering the new romance between Carey and dancer Bryan Tanaka.
+Mariah’s own recently aired reality series, Mariah’s World, offered a glimpse behind the scenes of the star’s Vegas residency and recent world tour and also was responsible for uncovering the new romance between Carey and dancer Bryan Tanaka.
 However, there have been reports and speculation that the relationship has been fabricated for the cameras in order to portray Carey in a more favorable way after having been dumped by Packer.

 [Featured Image by Frederick M. Brown/Getty Images]